wolfm2/data-structures/final/README.md

 Other than this, the node code was not the most reliable.
 I had to build in several error handlers as one in twenty INSERTs would usually fail.
 I handled most by successful re-INSERTing but a few stragglers required some manual attention.
 In the end, all rows have been successfully entered into the database.

-visualization (functionality only)
-mapping of the data to the visualization integrity/accuracy of the data
-query: restructuring/transforming/summarizing
-query: efficiency
-documentation and repo

 ## Sensor Project